pytorch/rfcs/RFC-0027-PyTorch-Distributed-Tensor.md

 my_dtensor = distribute_tensor(big_tensor, mesh, [Shard(dim=0)])
 ```

-To see a complete design doc for this proposal, please refer to this [doc](https://docs.google.com/document/d/1nFeJ8NSFNhNlCkNgWK31ZGRqm1L9rd0i_XN_RprphaI/edit#heading=h.6sovjqv9jiqn)

 ## Motivation

 Today there are mainly three ways to scale up distributed training: Data Parallel, Tensor Parallel and Pipeline Parallel.
 Each of them works on a separate dimension where solutions have been built independently (i.e. PyTorch DDP, FSDP, ShardedTensor, PiPPy, etc.).
 When training really large models, users would like to use these technologies together (i.e. 3-D Parallelism), while the interoperability of the existing solutions are not great and often hard to use (i.e. users might want arbitrary combinations of the data parallel, tensor parallel and pipeline parallel).
 This is becoming an issue for users and one of the biggest reasons is that there’s no common abstractions that build the bridge between different parallelism strategies.